albertony/wslkit/README.md

 them are just convenience functions around standard `wsl.exe` functionality, but with more PowerShell-like syntax, including tab completion of parameters such as name of installed distribution.
-Others are accessing registry settings used by the WSL services.
+Others are accessing registry settings used by the WSL services, not exposed by the standard tools.
 Example of such functions are changing which WSL distribution is default, changing the default user account, renaming or moving the disk image location of a [sideloaded](#sideloading) WSL distribution (see next section).
 See complete [Wsl.ps1 function list](#wslps1-functions) below.

 ### Sideloading